 November is National Novel Writing Month, better known as NaNoWriMo.
-Now in its the third year, the Northbrook Public Library continues the tradition of encouraging both experienced and novice writers toward the goal of writing a 50,000-word novel (roughly the length of The Great Gatsby) in a month by hosting weekly write-ins.
+Now in its fourth year, the Northbrook Public Library continues the tradition of encouraging both experienced and novice writers toward the goal of writing a 50,000-word novel (roughly the length of The Great Gatsby) in a month by hosting weekly write-ins.
 NaNoWriMo is for anyone who wants to write a novel or is looking for a deeply satisfying creative writing challenge.
 Each year, hundreds of thousands of writers have achieved the notable feat of writing a 50,000-word story.

 NaNoWriMo participants can come to the library for writing tips, encouragement, and free snacks as they work on writing their novels.
 On Sundays in November from 2:00pm to 4:00pm, aspiring authors are invited to take part in our weekly write-ins, where we will provide writing prompts to help expand your storytelling skills.
-Write-ins are a great way to connect with other writers--or, "wrimos"--and find support as you take part in the NaNoWriMo challenge.
+Write-ins are a great way to connect with other writers–or, "wrimos"–and find support as you take part in the NaNoWriMo challenge.

 While completing a 50,000-word novel is a lofty goal, it is attainable.
 NaNoWriMo is a worthwhile opportunity, particularly for aspiring novelists, says Fiction & Media program coordinator Caitlyn Hannon.
-Caitlyn is taking part in NaNoWriMo for the first time this year.